arrangabriel/TDT4145-project/pythonDocumentation.md

 A roast is described as:
 ```

-Here you can for example enter
+Here you can for example enter:
 ```
 A roast is described as: floral
 ```

-To get the following result (if you have loaded the example data)
+To get the following result (if you have loaded the example data):

 ```
 Coffees described as floral